jdbartee/Introspect_Page/index.md

+**Plain English Explination of how I use data**

+I have not added any code to send any data to any server that I own or have access to.
+Introspect uses CloudKit to store the your data.

 **Privacy Policy**

 JD Bartee built the Introspect app as a Free app.
 This SERVICE is provided by JD Bartee at no cost and is intended for use as is.